 Oakleaf Hydrangea blooms in late spring, with panicles of white flowers that can be left on the shrub over the winter to add seasonal interest.
 It has cinnamon exfoliating bark, so even through the greenery more color is visible.
 Other hydrangeas also do well in partial shade.

-The Japanese Aralia is a fast growing evergreen that is native to Japan and South Korea.
-This shrub produces large, dark green, deeply lobed leaves.
-From fall through winter balls of small whitish flowers are followed by clusters of small round black fruit.
-Although not hardy in cold areas, it can add a tropical look to a protected shady nook.
+The Japanese Aralia (Fatsia japonica) is a fast-growing evergreen native to Japan and South Korea.
+This shrub has large, dark green, deeply lobed leaves, making it a showy addition to a shaded corner.
+From fall through winter, balls of small white flowers are followed by clusters of small, round, black berries.
+Although not hardy in cold areas, it can add a tropical look to a protected nook.

 If you're looking for color in a semi-shaded spot as well as winter green, then rhododendrons or azaleas may be what you're looking for.
-The species and varieties available are almost infinite, with ones that bloom almost any time, with sizes from a few inches to several feet tall.
-These are acid loving plants, with fairly shallow root systems, so take care planting and watering.
+The species and varieties available are almost infinite, with ones that bloom almost any time and with sizes from a few inches to several feet tall.
+These are acid-loving plants with fairly shallow root systems, so take care planting and watering.
 Do your research if you're choosing shrubs from this group.